freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-The closest ancestor with the attribute `position: fixed`
+The closest ancestor with `position: fixed`

 ---

-The closest ancestor that has `position: absolute`
+The closest ancestor with `position: absolute`

 ---